 He is happy to undertake pro bono work for legal centres and actively encourages requests for assistance.

-Ingmar is an avid supporter of the Belvoir Theatre Company, and assists in their fundraising efforts.
+Ingmar is an avid supporter of the Belvoir Theatre Company and the Sydney Swans.

 Focus Areas + Select Cases

 Connelly v Bluescope Steel (AIS) Pty Ltd (No 3) FCCA 2902.
 Appeared for the respondent company in a case concerning underpayments under contract, pursuant to ss323, 543 545 and 546 of the Fair Work Act.

 Australian Rail, Tram and Bus Industry Union v Transport Workers' Union FWCFB 3200.
 Appeared for the RTBU in proceedings to expand its coverage.

 Matthews v Markos FCA 1827.
 Appeared for the applicant successfully seeking leave to make a claim for unlawful sex discrimination.

 Construction, Forestry, Maritime, Mining and Energy Union v Boom Logistics Limited; WGC Crane Group Pty Ltd FWCFB 6200.
 Appeared for Boom in a case that considered what is pattern bargaining within the meaning of s412 of the Fair Work Act.

 King v PIA Mortgage Services Pty Ltd & Ors FCCA 3426.
 Appeared for the applicant successfully asserting adverse action arising from termination of employment.
 Also considered non-payment of annual leave and claims of misleading and deceptive conduct under the Consumer Law.